X4/.X4/modules/git/README.md

   - `gbc` creates a new branch.
   - `gbl` lists branches and their commits.
   - `gbL` lists local and remote branches and their commits.
-  - `gbs` lists branches and their commits with ancestry graphs.
+  - `gbs` lists branches and their commits with ancestery graphs.
-  - `gbS` lists local and remote branches and their commits with ancestry graphs.
+  - `gbS` lists local and remote branches and their commits with ancestery graphs.
   - `gbx` deletes a branch.
   - `gbX` deletes a branch irrespective of its merged status.